-The Elastic Stack is composed of four primary products:
+The Elastic Stack is primarily composed of the following products:

 - Elasticsearch.
 Elasticsearch is the heart of the Elastic Stack.
 It is a distributed, real-time search and analytics engine and datastore for all types of data, including textual, numerical, geospatial, structured, and unstructured. - Kibana.
 Kibana is the user interface for the Elastic Stack.
 It is the visualization layer for data stored in Elasticsearch.
-It is also the management and configuration interface for all parts of the Elastic Stack. - Logstash.
-Logstash is the dynamic data processing pipeline for ingesting data into Elasticsearch or other storage systems from a multitude of sources simultaneously. - Beats.
-Beats is the family of lightweight, single-purpose data shippers for sending data from edge machines to Elasticsearch or Logstash.
+It is also the management and configuration interface for all parts of the Elastic Stack.